carltheperson/advanced-js-objects/chapters/chapter-4.md

 Some internal methods exist on every single object.
 These are called *essential internal methods*.

-Below is a table with all essential internal methods.
+Below is a table with all essential internal methods[^essential-table].
 The arguments and return types are written with a notation that resembles an arrow function.
 An arrow (`=>`) separates the arguments from the return type.
 The pipe symbol (`|`) is used when a value can be multiple possible types.
 Square brackets (`[]`) after a type means an array of that type.

 | Internal Method | Arguments- and return type | Description |
 | --- | --- | --- |